 EPA New England’s main competitive grant program to work directly with communities to reduce environmental risks and improve human health and quality of life.
 Funding levels vary.
 Deadline: closed.

 - Healthy Homes Technical Studies Program

 HUD.
 Funding for studies to improve HUD’s and the public’s knowledge of housing-related health and safety hazards, and to improve or develop new hazard assessment and control methods with a focus on key residential health and safety hazards.
 Total funding: ~$2 million.
 Pre-application deadline: July 16, 2015.

 - Higher Education Challenge Grants Program

 USDA NIFA.
-Funds projects that address agriculture and science educational needs, involve a creative or non-traditional approach, encourage better working relationships in the university science and education community and the private sector, and result in benefits that last beyond the project duration.
+Funds projects that address agriculture and science educational needs, involve a creative or non-traditional approach, encourage better working relationships in the university science and education community and the private sector, and result in benefits that will last beyond the project duration.
 Total funding: $4.5 million.
-Deadline: Apr 22, 2016.
+Deadline: May 7, 2018.

 - October 1, 2013